HidetoKimura/carnd_mpc_project/README.md

           Output out = mpc.Solve(state, coeffs);
 ~~~

-In `MPC Class`, I defineed the components of the cost function (state, actuators, etc) and the model constraints.
+In `MPC Class`, I defined the components of the cost function (state, actuators, etc) and the model constraints.
 I also added weights for the tuning.

 ~~~